-Food Assistance: Many organizations have stepped up to offer food assistance during this time.
+Food Assistance: Many area organizations offer food assistance.
 Please click the links to each organization’s website below for the latest information on hours and instructions.

-- Catholic Charities West Michigan’s God’s Kitchen – 303 S. Division Ave., Grand Rapids
+- Catholic Charities West Michigan’s God’s Kitchen – 303 Division Ave.
+S, Grand Rapids

 - Fair Food Network's Double Up Food Bucks – Multiple locations